About Us Contact Shop

 You’re saying statements that help bridge the gap between self-doubt and hate to self-love and acceptance.

 Example: Instead of saying, “I’m amazing and I deserve every good thing,” try, “I’m not a completely horrible person.”
-I know, doesn’t sound SUPER positive, but it’s what you might need to start changing how you see yourself over time.
+I know, doesn’t sound SUPER positive, but it’s what you might need to start the process.

 2. Create a List of Reasons Why You Like Yourself

 1. Take 5-10 minutes and write out just 10 things you like about yourself.
 Then come back to these things each day and add to it.
 Or even ask people in your life what they like about you.
-It can be easy to oversee the good, so it’s important to be intentional about this if you want to improve your self image.
+It can be easy to oversee the good!

 2. At the end of each day, find at least 3 things you did well.
 What did you do that made you appreciate yourself?
 Then try reviewing this in the morning.
 This will help you to stop ignoring and overlooking your good qualities and build self-worth.
 And as your self-esteem grows, it might inspire you to act out those positive qualities more often.